datalakehouse/docs/README.rst

 To link to another page on the site, use the `:doc: <https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#cross-referencing-documents>`_ role::

-    Use the :doc:`cli` for scriptable, repeatable actions with Aiven
+    Use the :doc:`cli` for scriptable, repeatable actions with DLH

 The ``:doc:`` role uses the page title but if you want to change the link text, you can do so::